willforde/script.module.codequick/docs/tutorial.rst

             # Find the video count 'span' tag
             vidcount = elem.find("span").text

-            # Set label with video count added
+            # Set label with video count added.
             item.label = "%s (%s)" % (a_tag.text, vidcount)

-            # This will set the callback that will be called when listitem is activated
+            # This will set the callback that will be called when listitem is activated.
-            # 'video_list' is the route callback function that we will create later
+            # 'video_list' is the route callback function that we will create later.
             # The 'url' argument is the url of the category that will be passed
-            # to the 'video_list' callback
+            # to the 'video_list' callback.
             item.set_callback(video_list, url=a_tag.get("href"))

-            # Return the listitem as a generator
+            # Return the listitem as a generator.
             yield item

 Now we can create the video parser callback that will return playable listitems.